asartalo/Silly/README.md

 Namespaces
 ----------

-Sometimes you'll want to group some tasks and a good way to do that is to segregate them into namespaces.
+Sometimes you'll have a lot of tasks and you'll want to make them manageable.
+A good way to do that is to group them into namespaces.
+Each task definition can specify a namespace.
 To set the namespace for a task list, <code>Tasks::getTaskNamespace()</code> must return a string.
 For example...

 ```php